oracle-livelabs/partner-solutions/oas-and-vision-just-like-a-box-of-chocolates/oac-vision/oac-vision.md

     ![](./images/lab4_215-2.png =50%x*)

-    You should see additional API Key in the **API Keys** list.
+    There should be additional API Key in the **API Keys** list.

     ![](./images/lab4_216.png =70%x*)

-9. Step 1: Save your OCI Resource connection
+9. Step 9: Save your OCI Resource connection

-    Only now, you can save your connection.
-If you've tried to do it earlier, you would see an error.
+    You can save your connection now.
+If you've tried to do it earlier, you would have received an error.

     ![](./images/lab4_217.png =50%x*)